 From 1910 through to 1942, Mary Grant Bruce wrote a total of 38 children’s novels, including the 15 Billabong books, which followed the fortunes of the Linton family, and their friends through war, drought and adventure upon adventure.
 The Billabong series impacted enormously on the views that early and mid–20th century Australians had about their relationship with “The Bush” as rural Australia was, and is still, called.

 Mary Grant Bruce also wrote about 300 short stories and articles.
 Re-publishing of quite a few of them has occurred.
 The Peculiar Honeymoon (1986) has 19 of her works, all written for adults rather than for children.
 Two of her earliest children’s stories, Her Little Lad and Dono’s Christmas were re-published in 2011.
 Three of her longer historical tales appeared again in 2020 in The Whittakers Story.
-Six delightful stories from her newspaper days are in Australian Christmas Yarns, Volume I (2020), and more are on the way.
+17 delightful stories from her newspaper days are in Australian Christmas Stories (2022).